Find Grad Schools

 0 Yearly Graduations

 The 8th most popular school in the country for aviation/airway management and operations majors who are seeking their master's degree is York College.
 Roughly 7,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
 During the most recent year for which we have data, 0 people received their master's degree in aviation/airway management and operations from York.
-Around 88% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+About 29% of this group were women, and 71% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to aviation/airway management and operations that offer master’s degrees.